Erfan-e-Halgheh

-Erfan-e-Halgheh, also known as Erfan-e-Halqeh, Erfan-e-Kayhani, Erfan Kaihan, Cosmic Mysticism, Interuniversal Mysticism, and Mysticism of the Ring, is a spiritual movement which was started in Iran by mystic Mohammad Ali Taheri four decades ago.
-The movement promotes ideas and practices that seek to establish a connection between the individual and cosmic consciousness.
+Erfan-e-Halgheh, also known as Erfan-e-Halqeh, Erfan-e-Kayhani, Erfan Kaihan, Cosmic Mysticism, Interuniversal Mysticism, and Mysticism of the Ring, is a spiritual movement which was started in Iran by mystic Mohammad Ali Taheri in 1978.
+The movement promotes ideas and practices that seek to establish a connection between the individual and cosmic consciousness, and is open to anyone of any faith.

 Erfan-e-Halgheh centers are spread worldwide and are present in Austria, Denmark, Canada, Sweden, United Kingdom, and the United States.

-History
+Teachings

 Background

 Iran has a rich tradition surrounding mystical culture which is known as Erfan in Iran.
 Erfan is a Persian language word which means "knowing" and is often compared to Greco-Christian concept of gnosis.
 According to Taheri, "the term is used to refer both to Islamic mysticism as well as the attainment of spiritual knowledge springing from the direct insight".

 Erfan was established in Iran in the eleventh century and since then has developed a variety of rich forms, rituals, and practices.
 For many Iranians, Erfan is an expression of personal religion or personal relation with the God.

 Erfan also overlaps significantly with Sufism.
 Sufism is a way of life in which one seeks direct consciousness in presence of God while the purpose of Erfan is to seek the state of "kamal" (attainment of perfection or completeness).
 According to the New Encyclopedia Britannica, "Erfan consists of a variety of mystical paths that are designed to ascertain the nature of humanity and of God and to facilitate the experience of the presence of divine love and wisdom in the world".

 Erfan-e-Halgheh

-A new path of Erfan was started by an Iranian mystic Mohammad Ali Taheri after intuitions forty years ago.
+A new path of Erfan was started by an Iranian mystic Mohammad Ali Taheri after intuitions in 1978.
 It is also known as Interuniversal Mysticism.
 The term Interuniversal Mysticism, according to Taheri, refers to a kind of mystical thought.